Charles E W Bean, Diaries, AWM38 3DRL 606/38B/1 - Notebook - Part 4

 Germany Austria & France, & even

-making preparations at the extent same time when
+making preparations at the same time when

-Russia was mobilising x what particular
+Russia was mobilising. x What particular

 degree of "mobilisation" had been reached by